Padel Courts Near Me

 What is padel and how is it different from pickleball?

-Padel is a racquet sport played in an enclosed glass court (20m × 10m) with solid, stringless paddles and a depressurized tennis ball.
-Unlike pickleball, padel courts have walls that are in play (like squash), the serve is underhand and bounced, and the court is always doubles-sized.
-Padel is the fastest-growing sport in the world, with huge popularity in Spain, Latin America, and now the US.
+Padel is a racquet sport played on an enclosed glass court (20m × 10m) with solid, stringless paddles and a depressurized tennis ball.
+Unlike pickleball, the walls are in play (like squash), the serve is underhand and bounced, and it's always doubles.

 How much does it cost to play padel?

-Padel court rental typically costs $40–$80 per court per hour, split between 4 players (doubles only).
-That works out to $10–$20 per person per hour.
-Some facilities offer memberships, class packages, or off-peak discounts.
+Court rental typically runs $40–$80 per court per hour, split between four players — roughly $10–$20 per person.
+Many facilities offer memberships, class packages, or off-peak discounts.

 Do I need my own padel racket?